 Exceptions from Basin Plan Provisions and Water Quality Objectives for Groundwater and for Non-NPDES Dischargers to Surface Waters

-Pursuant to Water Code sections 13050 and 13240 et seq., the Central Valley Water Board has adopted beneficial use designations and water quality objectives that apply to surface and ground waters in the basins covered by this Basin Plan as well as programs of implementation.
-The Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS) is a stakeholder effort that developed a comprehensive salt and nitrate management plan (SNMP) that documents salt and nitrate conditions in surface and ground water in the Central Valley and identifies implementation measures and monitoring strategies to ensure environmental and economic sustainability.
-The SNMP identifies the need for a prioritized, long-term management strategy to address the need for providing safe drinking water while moving toward balanced salt and nitrate loading and managed restoration where reasonable, practicable and feasible.
+Pursuant to Water Code sections 13050 and 13240 et seq., the Central Valley Water Board has adopted beneficial use designations and water quality objectives that apply to surface water and ground water in the basins covered by this Basin Plan as well as programs of implementation.
+The Central Valley Salinity Alternatives for Long-Term Sustainability (CV-SALTS) is a stakeholder effort that developed a comprehensive salt and nitrate management plan (SNMP) that documents salt and nitrate conditions in surface water and ground water in the Central Valley and identifies implementation measures and monitoring strategies to ensure environmental and economic sustainability.
+The SNMP served as the foundation for the development of the Central Valley Salt and Nitrate Control Program, which identifies the need for a prioritized, long-term management strategy to address the need for providing safe drinking water while moving toward reduced salt and nitrate loading so that ongoing discharges neither threaten to degrade high quality waters absent appropriate findings by the Central Valley Water Board nor cause or contribute to exceedances of water quality objectives, and managed restoration where it is reasonable, practicable and feasible for restoration to occur.
 The Central Valley Water Board finds that it is reasonable to grant exceptions to the discharge requirements related to the implementation of water quality objectives for salinity, nitrate and boron for non-NPDES discharges to surface water, and for discharges to groundwater if the permittee is actively participating in the implementation of the long-term Salt and Nitrate Control Program and it is infeasible, impracticable or unreasonable to prohibit the discharge or it is preferable to have a discharger and/or area specific and time-limited exception rather than a more lasting water quality standard revision or where a water quality standard should be revised.

 Exception Application Requirements Specific to Salinity